OrchidIsle/UE5-Build-Project/README.md

 -   `SERVER`: Set to `true` to include a dedicated server in your build.
 -   `ARCHIVE`: Set to `true` to archive the build output.
 -   `ARCHIVE_PATH`: Specify the path where the archive should be stored (used only if `ARCHIVE` is `true`).
+-   `NULLRHI`: Set to `true` if you don't have a video output (i.e. a screen) such as when running this action in a container on the cloud (default: `false`).
 -   `EDITOR` : Set to true to compile the editor as well.
 Useful for builds requiring editor functionality.
 -   `ENCRYPT_INI`: Set to `true` to encrypt INI files.
 -   `RELEASE`: Enter new release version number to create a release version.
 -   `PATCH`: Enter the base release version number to generate a patch.
--   `MAPS`: Comma separated list of maps to build and package.
+-   `MAPS`: Comma separated list of maps to build and package, leave empty to build all maps.

 ## Using the Action